CaptEmulation/nitrogen-website/source/guides/start/setup.md

 With the command line tool installed, let's create a user account with the hosted Nitrogen service:

-`> n2 user create --email <your-email> --name 'Your Name'`
+`> n2 user create`

 This will ask you for a password, create an account for you, and store away your credentials for use with the command line tool.
-Let's run one more command just to make sure it is all up and working correctly:
+Let's run one more command just to make sure it is all up and working correctly by asking for all of the security principals that the service knows about:

 `> n2 principal ls`

 A [principal in Nitrogen](/docs/concepts/principals.html) is an entity that authenticates with the service.
 It could be a device, user, or even the service itself.

-You will see just one principal at this point probably, the user you just created, since you haven't added any devices to the service.
+You will likely see just one principal at this point, the user you just created, since you haven't added any devices to the service.
 Let's [create our first device](camera.html).